492/642

 What is this check, and why should you care

-Drupal 8+ provides an Internal Page Cache module that is recommended for small to medium-sized websites.
+Drupal 8+ provides an Internal Page Cache module recommended for small to medium-sized websites.

 There is value in using this module, even when you are using Akamai, due to the low cache lifetime of 15 minutes.

-In order to get maximum points, you must enable the page_cache
+To get maximum points, you must enable the page_cache module, and have a HIT on Drupal's page cache.

 See Drupal's documentation on the Internal Page Cache module.
 Also, Wim Leers wrote a really awesome blog post on the release of this module with important background.